RemiBou/remibou.github.io/_posts/2020-01-16-Should-I-peek-Blazor.md

 - A web site is a collection of web page where the user navigates between them with link.
 Most fo the workload is read only, there is a LOT of traffic, most of the users come and go, SEO needs is crucial, page must be displayed in less than 100ms ...

 Most of the time a project is a combination of both : you'll build a cms (web app) that will generate a blog (web site).
 Or there is a shopping cart (web app) part in a online retailer site (web site).
-I would still suggest that either you split the 2 aspect in 2 distinct projects or you choose one and choose your toolchain with it.
+I would still suggest that either you split the 2 aspect in 2 distinct projects suing 2 different technologies or you choose one and choose your toolchain with it.

 2 examples :